 The sleeping pad you bring on an expedition can be the difference between a comfortable outing in nature and a sleepless night spent tossing and turning.
 But how do you decide which pad to buy and how much warmth you’ll need?
 Looking at R-value is a great place to start.
-R-value is the best indication we have of a pad’s ability to insulate, but can unfortunately be quite cryptic and confusing.
-Below, we answer many common questions about R-value, including how to choose, standardization and testing, cost, and more.
-For more, see our articles on the best backpacking sleeping pads and the best camping mattresses and pads.
+A measurement of thermal efficiency, R-value is the best indication we have of a pad’s ability to insulate but can unfortunately be quite cryptic and confusing.
+To help with your decision, below we answer many common questions about R-value and provide recommendations based on our experiences with leading pads on the market.
+For a full list of options, see our articles on the best backpacking sleeping pads and the best camping mattresses.

 What is R-Value?